Barcelona’s Historic Papal Visit in 2026

-Barcelona may soon be the focus of global religious attention as Pope Leo XIV is being considered for a visit to Spain in June 2026.
-While the Vatican has not yet officially confirmed this trip, reports from ecclesiastical sources and Spanish church authorities indicate that plans are underway for a multi-city visit, including stops in Barcelona, Madrid, and the Canary Islands.
+Barcelona may soon be the focus of global religious attention, as Pope Leo XIV will visit Spain in June 2026.
+Spanish church authorities have prepared a multi-city visit, including stops in Barcelona, Madrid, and the Canary Islands.

 La Sagrada Familia and the Tower of Jesus Christ: A Milestone Event

-This tower will rise to 172.5 meters, making it the tallest of the 18 spires envisioned in Gaudí’s design.
+This tower, with its 172.5 meters, is the tallest of the 18 spires envisioned in Gaudí’s design.
+The tower was finished by March 2026.

-According to official plans by the Sagrada Familia’s construction board, the final crowning of the tower is scheduled for June 2026, intentionally tied to the 100th anniversary of Gaudí’s death on June 10, 1926.
+According to official plans, Sagrada Familia will celebrate the consecration of the tower in June 2026, intentionally tied to the 100th anniversary of Gaudí’s death on June 10, 1926.

 This achievement marks a symbolic culmination of over a century of construction, honoring Gaudí’s vision and legacy.